OlegDzhuraev/Core/README.md

 # InsaneOne Core
 My tools and extensions for Unity Engine, which I'm use in all my projects to speedup development.
 It allows to reduce amount of code - by implementing frequently used functionality.
-Mainly there stored some garbage tools, which is not enough big or good to move them in their own repo.
+Mainly there stored tools, which is not enough big or good to move them in their own repos.

 This repo was exposed to public only just because I want to import it easily with Package Manager, but if you're interested, feel free to use it.

 List of the main included features you can read below.

 ## Tools
-Tools can be found in the top menu, button named **Tools**.
+Tools can be found in the top menu, the button named **Tools**.

 ### Setup Project Tool
 Tool allows to atuo-generate project folders structure and quckly tune most frequently needed for me Editor and Project settings.